Blueberry Lemon Icebox Cake is a light and refreshing, no-bake gluten free dessert recipe that's perfect for spring and summer!

 Blueberry Lemon Icebox Cake

-Blueberry Lemon Icebox Cake is a gorgeous, light and refreshing no bake dessert recipe that's perfect for spring and summer!
+Blueberry Lemon Icebox Cake is a light and refreshing, no-bake gluten free dessert recipe that's perfect for spring and summer!

 Ingredients